TJkrusinski/NodePDF/README.md

 ````

-You can set the header and footer contents aswell:
+You can set the header and footer contents as well:
 ```` javascript
 var NodePDF = require('nodepdf');
 var pdf = new NodePDF('http://yahoo.com', 'yahoo.pdf', {